Canada/Switzerland / 1985 / 58 minutes

 “In the spring of 1983, I took a trip into my intuition through Switzerland, Berlin and Portugal.
 The following images are, for the most part impulsive intuitive reactions to the people and places I saw.
 They are cut together in a chronological order with the same impulsive approach, as is also the sound.”

-With these words Peter Mettler introduces Eastern Avenue.
-From the material he shot during a three month journey, he edited a lyrical film which is no ordinary travelogue or diary.
-Without occupying himself in advance with anticipated images, he attempted as often as spontaneously as possible to respond and react to his surroundings, improvising with the camera as one would on a musical instrument.
+With these words, Peter Mettler introduces Eastern Avenue.
+From material shot during a three-month journey, he edited a lyrical film that is no ordinary travelogue or diary.
+Without occupying himself in advance with anticipated images, he attempted as often as spontaneously possible to respond and react to his surroundings, improvising with the camera as one would on a musical instrument.
 These visual notes allow insights into perceptions, feelings and emotional states in various situations.

-During the editing Mettler's aim was to achieve an 'organic' whole.
-Almost all the footage was used ( ratio 1 to 1.3), structure, course and rhythm of the film were determined solely by the chronology of experiences.
-In creating the sound-track Mettler made a mix out of five tapes in an equally unprejudiced manner; a cello and a violin improvised live to a picture playback and then were mixed with sounds and voices from India and Toronto, ethnic recordings, playing children, choral songs and excerpts from records.
+In editing, Mettler's aim was to achieve an organic whole.
+Almost all footage was used (with a 1:1.3 shooting ration), and the structure, course and rhythms of the film were determined solely by the chronology of experiences.
+In creating the soundtrack, Mettler made a mix out of five tapes in an equally unprejudiced manner; a cello and a violin improvised live to a picture playback and then were mixed with sounds and voices from India and Toronto, ethnic recordings, playing children, choral songs and excerpts from records.
 The collage-like sound does not seek to emphasize, but to create a unity with the images.